paulipa/sico-wiki/services/guides/spectral-guides/SG-1-Overview-GUI-Setup.md

 ---
 Join in-game channel 'Z-S Overview' if you want to use the overview mentioned in the video.

-Alternatively, feel free to mail Haunting Deity in-game if you want a copy of my personal overview.

 I also recommend you ask myself or an experienced PVP pilot for their broadcast settings regardless of which overview you use.